Judy will be attending the Breakfast

 breakfast meetings since he is not able to attend the

 monthly meetings.
 The breakfast helps him meet other members

 and network.
 He passionately participates with other PMINJ

 members to assist the food bank in Franklin Township.

 Joyce explained how, as VP Finance, she worked with the

 Board and a team of people.
-The finance objectives of
+The finance objectives of the

-is a non-profit organization.
-However, maintaining
+non-profit organization.
+However, maintaining reasonable

-financial position of the Chapter.
+the Chapter.
 This allows us to plan more and different

 initiatives to help the member body.